 Tired after our long walk we sat down at one of the few open establishments (it was past 1330) for drinks and a snack.
 It seems the whole town shuts down in the afternoon.

 Turgut described to me a number of electrical problems with New Life.
-A particular intriguing problem is some electrical load that appears to come on and off, at random intervals, in the service circuit.
+A particular intriguing problem is some electrical load that appears to come on and off, in the service circuit, at random intervals.
 I promised him to look into this problem and trace the wiring if necessary.

 Later in the evening we all went ashore for dinner in the small but friendly restaurant.
 We had simple fare of roasted chicken, μπάμιες (okra), salad, and freshly fried potatoes.
 It was good.
 After dinner we took a walk, under the moonlight, to the small chapel of St. Fokas.
 This was followed with a nightcap of sweet Samian moschato wine.
 It was a most pleasant evening in very convivial company.